ojrealdev/ojrealdev/README.md

 - My other github account is @itsrealoj which I have a problem accessing due 2FA
 - I am a Senior Full-Stack Developer
 - 👀 I mostly code in JavaScript, Java and Dart
-- 💞️ I’m looking to collaborate on ReactJS,React Native, NodeJS, Spring Boot and Flutter projects
+- 💞️ I’m looking to collaborate on ReactJS,React Native, NextJS, NodeJS, Spring Boot and Flutter projects
 - 📫 How to reach me: stephenojwang1040@gmail.com